bordoley/reactive-js/docs/modules/_functions_.md

 ▸ **ignore**(...`_args`: unknown[]): *any*

-A function that always return undefined
+A function that always returns `undefined`.

 **Parameters:**